PDLT-University-of-York/test-split-site/docs/panopto/change-availability.md

 3. **Save and Exit**:
    - Close the settings pane by clicking the **X** icon at the top.

-### b.
-Releasing Captures That Were Unavailable by Default
+### Releasing Captures That Were Unavailable by Default

 To release a capture that was set to be unavailable by default, follow these steps: